Tables and Indicators

 Valid Reasons for Delay

-• Parent revokes consent to evaluate prior to end of 60 days.
+• The parent revokes consent to evaluate prior to end of 60 calendar days including weekends, breaks, or unexpected weather events.

-Must have documentation of repeated attempts over the course of 60 days to schedule appointments for evaluation and include dates in the comments section.
+• The parent repeatedly fails to produce the child for evaluation (applicable in virtual setting only).
+The LEA must have documentation of repeated attempts over the course of 60 days to schedule appointments for evaluation and include dates in the comments section.

+• Part C sends referral late.
 Transition referral should occur 90 days prior to the 3rd birthday.

 Invalid Reasons for Delay